 Acuity Brands, Inc. ("Acuity Brands" or the "Company") is a holding company that owns and manages two businesses that serve distinct markets - lighting equipment and specialty products.
-The lighting equipment segment designs, produces, and distributes a broad array of indoor and outdoor lighting fixtures for commercial and institutional, industrial, infrastructure, and residential applications for various markets throughout North America and select international markets.
+The lighting equipment segment designs, produces, and distributes a broad array of indoor and outdoor lighting fixtures for commercial and institutional, infrastructure, and residential applications for various markets throughout North America and select international markets.
 The specialty products segment formulates, produces, and distributes specialty chemical products including cleaners, deodorizers, sanitizers, and pesticides for industrial and institutional, commercial, and residential applications, primarily for various markets throughout North America and Europe.

 The unaudited interim consolidated financial statements included herein have been prepared by the Company in accordance with U.S. generally accepted accounting principles and present the financial position, results of operations, and cash flows of Acuity Brands and its wholly-owned subsidiaries, including Acuity Lighting Group, Inc. ("Acuity Brands Lighting" or "ABL") and Acuity Specialty Products Group, Inc. ("Acuity Specialty Products" or "ASP").
-These interim consolidated financial statements reflect all normal and recurring adjustments which are, in the opinion of management, necessary to present fairly the consolidated financial position as of February 28, 2005 and August 31, 2004, the consolidated results of operations for the three and six months ended February 28, 2005 and February 29, 2004, and the consolidated cash flows for the six months ended February 28, 2005 and February 29, 2004.
+These interim consolidated financial statements reflect all normal and recurring adjustments which are, in the opinion of management, necessary to present fairly the consolidated financial position as of May 31, 2005 and August 31, 2004, the consolidated results of operations for the three and nine months ended May 31, 2005 and May 31, 2004, and the consolidated cash flows for the nine months ended May 31, 2005 and May 31, 2004.
 Certain reclassifications have been made to the prior-year financial statements to conform to the current-year presentation.
 Certain information and footnote disclosures normally included in the Company's annual financial statements prepared in accordance with U.S. generally accepted accounting principles have been condensed or omitted.
 The Company believes that the disclosures are adequate to make the information presented not misleading.
 These financial statements should be read in conjunction with the consolidated financial statements of Acuity Brands as of and for the three years ended August 31, 2004 and notes thereto included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on October 29, 2004 (File No. 001-16583).
+The results of operations for the three and nine months ended May 31, 2005 are not necessarily indicative of the results to be expected for the full fiscal year.